oumaymadalhoumi/IBG-NMF/README.md

 3. Results are stored under [./results/1M]

 ## Contact
-If you have any questions feel free to contact the authors on oumayma.dalhoumi@concordia.ca
+If you have any questions, please feel free to contact the authors on oumayma.dalhoumi@concordia.ca

 ## References
-If you have any questions you can contact the authors on oumayma.dalhoumi@concordia.ca

 [1] F. Maxwell Harper and Joseph A. Konstan.
 2015.
 The MovieLens Datasets: History and Context.
 ACM Transactions on Interactive Intelligent Systems (TiiS) 5, 4, Article 19 (December 2015), 19 pages.
 DOI=http://dx.doi.org/10.1145/2827872